jj-julia/natural-cycles-countdown-timer/README.md

 ## Suggestions for Improvement

-- **Add Unit Tests**:
+### Add Unit Tests

 - Add unit tests for all components, services, and directives.
 - I have set up a few very basic unit tests but I am not satisfied that they are testing the most important functionality of the application.
 For example, I have not tested the countdown service or the event service.

-- **Resizer Directive**:
+### Better Error Handling for Forms

+- Show message when date in the past is picked

+### Resizer Directive

-  - Make sure the resizer directive works on all elements, in call kinds of scenarios.
+- Make sure the resizer directive works on all elements, in all kinds of scenarios.
 To do this, I might do some quick example mapping with the developer as the user to scenarios (e.g. using with a button, a paragraph, a heading, etc., with different libraries (e.g. material) different font sizes, etc.).
 This would help to make the directive more robust.

-- **Features**:
+### Features

 - I have not added a view for what happens when the event is over.
 This would be the feature I would prioritize above all.
 - Create a better view for initial state and break out
 - I would consider allowing the user to add multiple events and display them on the screen.
-I would also consider allowing the user to edit or delete an event. **CSS and Theming**: -I have not modified the Angular material theme for the input boxes.
+I would also consider allowing the user to edit or delete an event.

+### CSS and Theming

+- I have not modified the Angular material theme for the input boxes.
 I haven't revisited angular since they started using system tokens so I am keen to dive into how this works (note: if there was an existing design system used by the team I would consider creating custom components, or employing the component library available to me)
 - I would also to review my strategy for handling the responsive margins

-- **Optimize Performance**:
+### Optimize Performance

 - Analyze and optimize the performance of the application for better load times.

-- **Implement CI/CD**:
+### Implement CI/CD

 - Set up Continuous Integration and Continuous Deployment pipelines for automated testing and deployment.

-- **Add Accessibility Features**:
+### Add Accessibility Features

 - Add accessibility features to the application.

-- **Consider Naming in the UI**:
+### Consider Naming in the UI

 - Consider renaming the title to something more descriptive.

 ## Further help